-- Vancouver’s reputation and performance as city brand;
+- Vancouver’s reputation and performance as a city brand

 Vancouver’s reputation and influence

 The index also measures the attractiveness of cities for different audiences.
-Vancouver, according to the study, seems most attractive for artists (14th position), followed by researchers and managers (23rd), residents (26th), and visitors (35th).
+Vancouver, according to the study, seems most attractive for global professionals (10th position), followed by, residents (21st), and visitors (38th).